mndmde/clipse-beat/README.md

 # clipse-beat
-Inspired by <a href”https://javascript30.com/”>javascript30</a>.
+Inspired by javascript30.
 When working on the drum kit project, the song Grindin’ by The Clipse came to my head.
 I just wanted to make something fun and nostalgic that my peers and music enthusiasts can appreciate.

 Here was the checklist for this project: